Chord Name | Roman numeral in Bb Major | Roman numeral in F Blues | Chord Notes |

 Eb Major (Eb) | bVII | Eb, G, Bb |

 Flat-7 chords (bVII) get used lots in all kinds of music including bluesy-rock, bluegrass, country, and more.
-They're used WAY more often than the "real" 7 chord, called a "diminished" chord.
+They're used WAY

 Experiment with the F minor pentatonic, and then the F Major pentatonic (adding in some Bb & Eb notes) for different sounds!